Mexican wine: Wine producing areas and vintages in Mexico

 The Center region consists of areas in Querétaro, Zacatecas and Aguascalientes.
 Most vineyards are found at an altitude of 6500 ft, and most of the wine produced here is of the sparkling variety.
 However, other types such as Sauvignon blanc, Cabernet Sauvignon and Pinot noir can be found as well.
 The best-known vintner here is the Mexican operation of Spain’s Freixenet winery.
 This label is known for dry sparkling wines called “vinos espumosos” (sparkling wines), which come in satiny black bottles and based on Dom Pérignon’s champagne fermentation methods.
 Some still red wines are also produced.
 Another major producer is Companía Vinícola Los Eucaliptos in the town of Ezequiel Montes.
 A locally known label is Vinos Hidalgo La Madrileña in the San Juan del Río region.
 Los Azteca Hacienda Mexicana dates back to the 18th century which recently became a winery.
 Another vintner called La Ronda specializes in growing grapes to make Kosher wine sold in certain markets in Mexico City.

 Most vineyards in Zacatecas are in the municipalities of Ojocaliente and Valle de la Macarena.
 This area has very cool winters and fairly cool summers, which combined with its moisture-holding clay soils is best for fast-maturing grapes with a high sugar content.
 A number of European red varieties such as cabernet sauvignon and merlot are grown here as well as American varieties such as zinfandel, Black Spanish and Lenoir.
 Some white grapes also do well here.
 Wineries here are smaller operations than in other parts of the country, with the best known local label being Casa Cachola just outside Valle de las Arcinas.

+Vineyards in Sonora are typically in mountainous areas to offset the very hot climate.
+Viñedo Cuatro Sierras is located on Highway 2 going between the border town of Agua Prieta and Cananea, about 30 minutes by car from the U.S. border at Naco, Arizona.
+At about 1,500 meters of elevation and between four mountain ranges, its desert microclimate allows for the production of wine grapes.
+Cabernet Sauvignon, Touriga Nacional, Carmenère, Grenache, Chardonnay, and Verdejo are among the varieties grown there.
+Other producers in Sonora include Viñedo Cinco Encinos, Viñedos La Bonita, Giottonini, Viñedo Rancho Sonora, and La Cava de Ruby.